United States Dental Devices Market Analysis by Mordor Intelligence

 Expansion of Dental Support Organizations (DSOs) Accelerating Bulk Equipment Purchases

-Private-equity backed DSOs are expanding at 17.6% annually and negotiate national contracts that bundle AI-ready sensors, chairside mills, and cloud subscriptions into multiyear packages.
-Standardized rollouts create predictable feedback loops for manufacturers, encouraging platform-rather-than-device product roadmaps.
-Independent practices, which still make up over 75% of offices, find it difficult to match these investments, widening the digital divide within the United States dental equipment market.
+Private-equity-backed DSOs are expanding at a rate of 17.6% annually and negotiating national contracts that bundle AI-ready sensors, chairside mills, and cloud subscriptions into multi-year packages.
+Standardized rollouts create predictable feedback loops for manufacturers, encouraging platform-based rather than device-specific product roadmaps.
+Independent practices, which still make up over 75% of offices, struggle to match these investments, thereby widening the digital divide within the United States dental device market.

 Increased Medicare Advantage Dental Benefits Stimulating Advanced Imaging Demand